Making an offer before selling your existing home

 You’ll be free to view any property you like

-If a property is getting a lot of attention, sellers and estate agents are unlikely to let you view the property until you’re in a proceedable position.
+If a property is getting a lot of attention, sellers and estate agents may be reluctant to let you view the property until you’re in a proceedable position.
 This means either being a chain-free buyer or having accepted an offer on your current property.

-Once you have accepted an offer on your existing property, you will be ready to move forward with a purchase and will be able to view any property you want.
+Once you have accepted an offer on your existing property, you will be ready to move forward with a purchase.
+At this point, you will be able to view any property you want.

 You’ll have more negotiating power